Arik-LT/Medium_Article_Analysis_and_Sucess_Predictor/README.md

 ## Limitations and areas of improvement

-- Amount of data
-- Scrape more data for the publications with less representation
+- Amount of data, especially for the publications with less representation
 - Focus on a single publication or topic (using LDA)
 - Elastic Net for Logistic Regression - I was time constrained when doing the project with some models running over 15 hours.
 Adding a penalty to the logistic regression would've definitely been a good continuation of the project.
 - TF-IDF